kbook6/kbook6/README.md

 ## Hi there 👋

 I'm Katherine Book, an aspiring sustainability analyst and global citizen passionate about sustainability, biotech, and global collaboration.
 🧪🌎🌱

 ## ⟡ About Me ⟡
 ✩ Pronouns: She/her
-✩ Master of Science in Energy | Texas A&M University 2027
+✩ Master of Science in Energy | Texas A&M University 2027 (A-WHOOP!)
-✩ Bachelor of Science in Biochemistry | Georgia Institute of Technology 2024
+✩ Bachelor of Science in Biochemistry | Georgia Institute of Technology 2024 (THWg!)
 ✩ Aspiring polyglot (Spanish and German)
 ✩ Currently learning: Python and R